SELECTION OF QUESTIONS AND ANSWERS

 - Find out from reliable, established sources what genuine kungfu or chi kung is, and compare what I teach with what you have found out.
 Also find out from those who have learned from me before, whether they are satisfied with my teaching, and whether they get the results promised.

 - No one, including I or the best doctor, can gauranteee that his patients will recover, because recovery depends on other factors besides treatment.
 But I can say that at least 60% (actually closer to 80%) of those who suffered from so-called incurable diseases, regain good health after learning and practicing chi kung from me.
 I would not provide names because I respect the privacy of my students, but those genuinely concerned should have no difficulty finding out for themselves if they take some trouble to ask around.

-- Yes, you can learn the necessary skills and techniques in four days.
+- Yes, you can learn the necessary skills and techniques in three days.
 Some of the skills are quite fantastic, such as tapping cosmic energy, and channelling the energy down your body to clear energy blockage!
 Students do not have to pay me any fees if they are not satisfied that the course objectives, which are clearly set out, have been fulfilled.
 If someone thinks that he should have a longer time learning, he should know that I charge for efficiency and benefits acquired, not time spent.
-If I take four weeks to give him the same benefits which I can do in four days, I deserve a lower, not a higher, fee.
+If I take three weeks to give him the same benefits which I can do in three days, I deserve a lower, not a higher, fee.